Stocks Slip on Disappointing Retail Earnings

 "Some feel traders are concerned that a Senate vote on Hong Kong could blow up chance of trade deal," said Art Cashin, who runs UBS's floor operations at the NYSE.

-Globally, stocks edged higher as investors grew less apprehensive about the economic outlook and the prospects for a U.S.-China trade deal in the absence of fresh shocks.
+Globally, stocks edged higher as investors grew less apprehensive about the economic outlook.
 Hong Kong's Hang Seng Index ended the day up almost 1.6%, while the Shanghai Composite gauge advanced 0.9%.

 "Markets were thinking a recession was imminent at the end of August, now people are discovering that it is less bad than that," said Florian Ielpo, head of macroeconomic research at asset-management firm Unigestion.
 "Pessimism is starting to fade."